 Rabbit is much like chicken.
-However, it does carry a slightly gamey flavor.
+However, it does carry a slightly gamy flavor.
 Some people say it also has a slightly sweet essence flavor to it as well.

-It is also worth noting that farmed raised rabbit will taste different that wild rabbit, which will have darker meat and carry a more gamey flavor.
-There are methods to reduce this flavor, so look online and you might be surprised as what some suggest.
+It is also worth noting that farmed raised rabbit will taste different than wild rabbit, which will have darker meat and carry a more gamey flavor.
+There are methods to reduce this flavor, so look online and you might be surprised at what some suggest.

 Either way, give this recipe for kouneli me aspri saltsa (in Greek: κουνέλι με άσπρη σάλτσα, pronounced kou-NEH-lee meh AHS-pree SAHLT-sah) a try and introduce some new flavors into your kitchen.
 Think of cooking rabbit as a way to level up in the kitchen.
 It is a fun experience and one you will not forget.

-- Place the rabbit pieces in a pan and marinate in enough vinegar to cover half-way.
+Place rabbit pieces in a pan and marinate in enough vinegar to cover half-way.

-- Soak on one side for 1 hour 30 minutes, then turn and soak on the other side for 1 hour 30 minutes.
+Soak on one side for 1 1/2 hours, then turn and soak on other side for 1 1/2 hours.

-- In a large skillet, sauté the marinated rabbit in hot oil until well-browned.
-Add the garlic, and when lightly browned, pour in the white wine.
+In a large skillet, sauté marinated rabbit in hot oil until well-browned.
+Add garlic, and when lightly browned, pour in white wine.

-- Transfer everything from the frying pan (including oil) to a stew pot with a tight-fitting lid, and heat to a boil Stir in salt, pepper, rosemary, and bay leaf.
+Transfer everything from frying pan to a stew pot with a tight-fitting lid, and heat to a boil.
+Stir in salt, pepper, rosemary, and bay leaf.

-- Stir in water slowly, trying not to break the boil.
+Stir in water slowly, trying not to break boil.

-- Cover tightly and simmer (lowest heat to maintain a very light boil) for 1 hour.
-10 minutes before cooking is done, add the lemon juice and shake the pot gently to distribute.
+Cover tightly and simmer (lowest heat to maintain a very light boil) for 1 hour.
+10 minutes before cooking is done, add lemon juice and shake pot gently to distribute.

-- When cooking time is up, turn off the heat and leave the pot on the stove for 10-15 minutes.
+When cooking time is up, turn off heat, cover, and leave pot on stove for 10 to 15 more minutes.